LoopKit/loopdocs/docs/browser/automatic.md

 Normally, you will see a successful `build action` once a week.
 This happens every Sunday (as soon as your version is 3.8.2 or newer).

-> Older code checked on Wed or first of the month, but that tends to be a very busy time for GitHub - automatic builds are shifted to Sunday.
+> Previously the build action would run every Wed or the first of the month, when GitHub resources were impacted.

 If there are no updates to the `main` branch, your actions show a very short, successful `build action` as shown in the graphic below.
 It only takes about a minute because the logic says - no update then skip the build.